The Code

 properties in the object

-need to be changed to integers or floats using parseInt
+need to be changed to integers or floats using parseInt or parseFloat

 accordingly.
 If the inputs are not valid